bower/spec/README.md

 * Preprocessor files like CoffeeScript should be compiled.
 * Do not include minified files.
-* Files' names should not be versioned (Bad: package.1.1.0.js; Good: package.js).
+* Filenames should not be versioned (Bad: package.1.1.0.js; Good: package.js).

 ### license